 On Thursday the 7th of September hundreds of our friends, neighbours and our wider community – #teambrendanm, joined our families to celebrate Bren’s life.
 Our last farewell (in a physical sense), it was a beautiful service and I think he would have loved it.

 The kids and I, my sisters and many of our friends have received lots of little messages of validation and some big ones too since Bren’s passing – telling us he isn’t far away and is watching over us every day.

 I love you, my beautiful husband – keep those messages and rainbows coming.

 You are missed, but never forgotten and because of you my hope will always be limitless.

 You’ll always be my go to guy – luv ya forever xx

 somewhere over the rainbow xx

-I will mention my sisters Sue and Deb, my brothers Mike and Andy and Teagz, Jord, Torz and (KJ from afar) for going above and beyond for Brendan, Tyz, Bades and I. Thank You!
+I will mention Bren and my sisters Sue and Deb, our brothers Mike and Andy and Teagz, Jord, Torz and (KJ from afar), Luca, Tyler, Gregg and Leilani for going above and beyond for Brendan, Tyz, Bades and I. Thank You!
 We love you all more than I could possibly say. xx